mc706/fitbit-analytics/README.md

-# Fitbit Analytics
+# Fit Analytics

-A Deep Dive Statistical Analysis of Fitbit Data
+A Deep Dive Statistical Analysis of Fitness Data